A Fellowship of Teenage and Young Al-Anon Members

 Every Alateen group needs an active, adult member of Al-Anon to serve as sponsor.
 The sponsor is an active part of the group, guiding and sharing knowledge of our Twelve Steps and Alateen Traditions.

-Alateen members meet in church halls, school rooms or other suitable places (many times in the same building as an Al-Anon group, but in a separate room.)
-For information on Al-Anon/Alateen meetings in North Carolina or Bermuda, click here.
+Alateen members meet in church halls, school rooms or other suitable places (many times in the same building as an Al-Anon group, but in a separate room).
+For information on starting an Alateen meeting click here.

 Alateen members learn: